CurranCodes/near-earth-object-app/README.md

 ## AI Disclosure

-1. AI Usage:
+1. AI Usage:\n
       No AI was used in the making of this application.

-2. Manual Work:
+2. Manual Work:\n
       All work was done manually on this project, to maintain quality.

-3. Evaluating AI Suggestions:
+3. Evaluating AI Suggestions:\n
       Not applicable.

-4. Modifications:
+4. Modifications:\n
       Not applicable.

-5. AI in Your Workflow:
+5. AI in Your Workflow:\n
       I rarely use AI when working on projects for a client.
 The few times I have used AI it has been for rough drafts with quick turnarounds, and occasional documentation questions.
 No AI was used to assist me in this project